 In the third phase, the core malware conducts attacks against each installed application on device which appears on its target list.
 The core malware quietly extracts a given innocent application’s APK file, patches it with extra malicious modules and finally abuses a further set of system vulnerabilities to silently swap the innocent version with a malicious one.

-As “Agent Smith” was originally downloaded from the widely used third party app store, 9Apps, targeted mostly at Indian (Hindi), Arabic, Russian, Indonesian speaking users, it is not be surprising that it reached such a high infection rate.
+As “Agent Smith” was originally downloaded from the widely used third-party app store, 9Apps, targeted mostly at Indian (Hindi), Arabic, Russian, and Indonesian-speaking users, it is not be surprising that it reached such a high infection rate.
 After all, third party app stores often lack the security measures required to block adware loaded apps.

 With such a devious infection method of replacing existing device apps with the malicious version of those apps, users are reminded that apps should only be downloaded from trusted app stores to mitigate the risk of infection.